upstream-se/guidebook-draft/docs/motivation/problem-space.md

 Because change is enacted through decisions and actions, understanding continuous evolution requires examining the organizational and social contexts in which those decisions are made.

-## Organizational and Social Context
+## Organizational and social context

 Software systems are not purely technical constructs.
 They are developed, operated, and evolved within organizations composed of people, roles, incentives, power structures, and communication channels.
 As a result, the structure and behavior of software systems are deeply intertwined with the social and organizational contexts in which they exist.